slns/start-game/README.md

 > npm start

-After the command your application should start right in your default browser at localhost:8008, if you need change the port go to the file `webpack.config.js`
+After the command your application should start right in your default browser at localhost:3005, if you need change the port go to the file `webpack.config.js`, and in the file `server.js`